SciSpectator/BioGenVariate/README.md

-# Usage (How to Use BioGenVariate) : 🚀

-Once all dependencies are installed and data files are in place, run the main script from the project's root directory:

-python3 geo_workflow_gui.py

-The main application window will launch, and you can begin the analysis workflow.

-# Tutorial:
+# 1.Tutorial:

-Using BioGenVariate is a straightforward process that guides you from a broad research question to specific, actionable insights.
+Using GenVariate is a straightforward process that guides you from a broad research question to specific, actionable insights.
 The workflow is divided into a few key phases.

-# 1.Initial Setup and Sample Extraction
+# 1.1 Initial Setup and Sample Extraction

 # Step 1: Find Your Samples